Cleveland Stadium: Demise

 As the stadium aged and maintenance costs increased, the facility became an economic drain on the City of Cleveland, which owned and originally operated it.
 In 1973, then-Browns owner Art Modell signed a 25-year lease to operate Cleveland Municipal Stadium.
 Modell's newly formed company, Stadium Corporation, assumed the expenses of operations from the city, freeing up tax revenue for other purposes.
 Also, Modell would pay an annual rent of $150,000 for the first five years and $200,000 afterward to the city.
 In exchange, Modell would receive all revenue generated by the stadium.
 Stadium Corp invested in improvements, including new electronic scoreboards and luxury suites.
 However, the stadium's inadequacy was becoming apparent in any event; chunks of concrete were falling off and the pilings were starting to petrify.

 Modell, mistakenly believing that his revenues were not endangered, refused to participate in the Gateway Project that built a new ballpark for the Indians and a new arena for the Cavaliers.
-Modell's assumptions proved incorrect, and Stadium Corp.'s suite revenues declined sharply when the Indians moved from the stadium to Jacobs Field in 1994.
+Modell's assumptions proved incorrect, and Stadium Corp.'s suite revenues declined sharply in the 1994 season without the approximately 81 games the Indians played in the facility each season.
 The following year, Modell announced plans to move the Browns to Baltimore after the 1995 season.

 Modell's move of the Browns breached the team's lease, and the City of Cleveland sued.
 As part of the settlement, the city agreed to demolish Cleveland Stadium and build a new stadium on the same site.
 Modell agreed to leave the Browns' name, colors, and history in Cleveland, and the NFL agreed to have a resurrected Browns team by 1999, either by relocation or expansion.
 Demolition on Cleveland Stadium began in November 1996 and was completed in early 1997.
 15000 ST of demolition debris was dumped into Lake Erie to create three artificial reefs for fishermen and divers, offshore of Cleveland and neighboring Lakewood.
 Construction on the new stadium began later in 1997 and it opened in August 1999 as Cleveland Browns Stadium.